 The red grape variety comes from Azerbaijan; the name means "laugh" or "happy".
 Synonyms are Chindogni, Gara Shira, Hindogni, Khendorni, Khindogny, Khndogni, Scireni and Sveni.
-The medium to late ripening vine is resistant to fungal diseases and drought but sensitive to frost, It produces alcoholic red wines, which are developed as fortified dessert wines.
-The variety is cultivated mainly in the Nagorno-Karabakh region (split off from Azerbaijan) in the southwest of the country.
-More stocks should be there in Armenia.
+The medium to late ripening vine is resistant to fungal diseases and drought but sensitive to frost, It produces alcohol-rich red wines, which are developed as fortified dessert wines.
+The variety is mainly grown in the Nagorno-Karabakh region (split from Azerbaijan) in the south-west of the country.
+Further stocks are said to be in Armenia.
 Russia and Uzbekistan give.
-In 2010, however, no stocks were reported.
+In 2010, however, no stocks were shown.

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012

 Images: Ursula Brühl, Doris Schneider, Julius Kühn Institute (JKI)